Keeping up with weeds SUCKS. Especially when they start taking over your beautiful lawn or garden beds that you worked so hard on.

 In 2020, I moved from the city to 1.5 acres of land and I’m learning that if you don’t keep up with your weeds and tall grass, they seem to grow FEET overnight.
 Yes, Feet – especially when it rains.
 It can get out of control fast.

-But I recently discovered a tool called a grass whip, and it’s a gamechanger.
+But I recently discovered a tool called grass or weed whip, and it’s a gamechanger.

 Yes, I have a ride on mower, a push mower, and weed whacker.
 But this is excellent for those areas of the yard that are uneven, around trees, or just in a spot that those other garden tools can’t reach.